 Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Hungary, Ireland, Israel, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.

-Every year a call for proposal is launched .
+Six calls for proposal is launched.
 Through the funding of new projects, the AAL JP aims to reinforce the European market for Ambient Assisted Living products and services.

 The AAL JP aims to combine social, technological and business aspects to deliver: